cosmo0920/grnline.fs/README.md

 `grnline.fs` create child Groonga process and Groonga child process redirects stdin/stdout to its parent.

-You can use pritty printing with adding `--pretty true` to command line arguments.
+You can use pretty printing with adding `--pretty true` to command line arguments.

 #### Note